junaidsyed-1/JS/week-2-JavaScript Foundations/README.md

 - Accessing data
     - DOT notation: default when we know the property name at code time.
     - square Bracket notation: when key is dynamic or not a valid identifier.

+## Day-06
+#### We can not modify the acutal string using any method because the data type is primitive, which means that this data type can not be modified.
+All the methods creates a new string.
+- toUpperCase(): it convert the text to upper case.
+- toLowerCase(): This method converts the text to lower case.
+- trim(): This method removes whitespace from both ends of the string and returns a new string, without modifying the original string.
+- split(): This method split the string into an Array.
+- join(): This methods joins the Array into the string.
+- replace(): replace(pattern, replacement) => it returns a new string with one, some or all matches of a pattern replaced by replacement